39) Missing Number Equations

 A little easier

-Click this link to download the Missing Number Equations Card Sort for the relevant whole (6, 7, 8 or 9) from the top of this page.
-Each card is one of the equations from the Missing Number Equations game board.
-Instruct students to:
+Click on each image to download the Missing Number Equations Card Sort for the relevant whole (6, 7, 8 or 9).

 - Cut out each card.